PostOShare/IdentityWebApi/README.md

 ## api/v1/auth/login-identity

-This endpoint is used to send user login details and check whether they are available.
+This endpoint is used to check whether login details are available.

 ### Sample request